-Growing trends in the recent years are increasing the risks of injury in youth athletes.
+Growing trends are increasing the risks of injury in youth athletes.
 These include early specialization in one sport; early induction into competitive sport; and an increase in strength and speeds from a younger age.
-Also, the influence of social media is affecting youth’s perceived reputation in comparison to their peers, which is having profound mental health effects which can also be an important contribution to injury.
+Also, the influence of technology and social media is having a negative effect on the development of a healthy body posture as well as profound mental health effects.
+These are important contributors to injury.

 Common youth sport injuries: